traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 subjects:
   - kind: ServiceAccount
     name: traefik-account
-    namespace: default # Using "default" because we didn't specify a namespace when creating the ClusterAccount.
+    namespace: default # Using "default" because we did not specify a namespace when creating the ClusterAccount.
 ```

 !!! info "`roleRef` is the Kubernetes reference to the role created in `00-role.yml`."